w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 additional layer that is often faster, reduces fees, and solves other platform-specific issues.
 In many cases, L2 solutions focus on utilizing block space on a particular blockchain efficiently and cost-effectively.

-**Rollups** are a L2 scaling solution.
+**Rollups** are an L2 scaling solution.
 At the most basic level, a rollup L2 solution is responsible for "rolling up" transactions by batching them before publishing them to the L1 chain, usually through a network of **sequencers**.
 This mechanism could include thousands of transactions in a single rollup.